 Following our evidence, the Secretary of State, supporting the Inspector, concluded in 2003 that there were many benefits of the proposal in terms of restoration, recycling policy and waste management.
 These would constitute very special circumstances which would outweigh the identified harm and inappropriateness (especially of the concreting and roadstone plants) to the Green Belt.
 The main part of the Green Balance case to the inquiry was therefore supported by the Inspector and Secretary of State.

 Despite this, the deliverability of the proposal was in doubt because this required the co-operation of another mineral company.
 In the event, that company declined to sign a legal agreement with Robert Brett & Sons Ltd within the two months allowed by the Secretary of State, so the scheme had to be refused.
 Some years later, the company secured an alternative permission for aggregates recycling at Hithermoor, restoring other degraded land instead.

 Green Balance has worked with barristers at public inquiries on various other occasions, such as at the inquiry into a block-making factory at Borough Green, Kent (see Local Campaigns for more information).

-Our work for clients as expert witness at public inquiries is extensive, for example at the recent test case Lancashire fracking inquiry (read more in Minerals in the Fracking section).
+Our work for clients as expert witness at public inquiries is extensive, for example at the Lancashire fracking inquiry (read more in Minerals in the Fracking section) and the Highthorn opencast coal inquiry near Druridge Bay in Northumberland, both of them for Friends of the Earth, as test cases of national energy policy as well as of local planning issues.
 We often combine this with the role of advocate (read more in Advocacy).